Sport Leadership and Management (SLM)

 This course will serve as an introduction to the relationship between the communication and sport industries.
 Students will explore communication theory, sport information and practice, media relations, public relations, social media, communication delivery, careers in sport communication, and how the interaction between sport and communication entities has grown and continues to evolve.

 SLM 275.
-Introduction to Sport Analytics.
+Principles of Sport Analytics.
 (3)

 SLM 276.
 Current Issues in Leisure and Sport.
 (3)